iancenry/vans-hire/readme.md

  ```

+ ### Using Link
- - Using Link- helps us not have to put the the url path manually which will cause a full page reload therefore leading to any stored state state being lost.
+ - It helps us not have to put the the url path manually which will cause a full page reload therefore leading to any stored state state being lost.
 An anchor tag will lead to the same problem.

  ```jsx
     import { BrowserRouter as Router, Routes, Route, Link } from 'react-router-dom'